Stopping hemolysis at the point of expression; blocking the effector rather than the source

 Safety considerations

 Complement-directed therapy avoids many toxicities associated with cytotoxic chemotherapy or broad immunosuppression.
+Its safety profile, however, reflects the biologic role of complement in host defense.

-General safety principles include:26
+General safety principles include:29

 - continued vigilance for infection